danigb/note-pitch/README.md

 var pitch.transpose('c2', ["P1","M2","M3"]) // => ['c2', 'd2', 'e2']
 ```

-Basically this library can do three things:
+Basically this library can do two things:
 - Get the pitch number of a note (MIDI number)
 - Transpose a note by an interval
-- Get the interval between two notes

-It uses [intervalo](http://github.com/danigb/invtervalo) to work with intervals.

 ## Installation